Click here to download and save the Spanish Property Market Report.

 It’s a fact that the majority of all overseas buyers in Spain since the property crash have been cash-rich.
 Obviously, the principle reason for this is that Spanish banks were drowning in bad debts.
 As a result, new loans for property buyers were hard to come by.
 Only a massive bail-out from the European Central Bank prevented widespread collapse.
 Even when a foreigner passed the status checks the amount a bank would lend dropped from 100% to 60% LTV.
 Consequently, buyers needed a much bigger deposit than previously.

 In fact, I don’t see much change in attitude, even in 2018.
 An overseas buyer who actually needs a mortgage to purchase may struggle to get approval.
 When I hear a deal has fallen through it’s often due to a failed mortgage application by a foreign buyer.
-In many cases they had based their budget on being able to get 80%+ and then falling well short.
+In many cases they had based their budget on being able to get 80%+ but fell well short.

 In contrast, the banks are very keen indeed to lend to international buyers who don’t require a mortgage.
 One of the first questions I ask potential clients is whether they are cash buyers or if they need finance.
-I do this because it’s better to get an indication of borrowing potential before I start a property search.
 If they are cash buyers I always ask if they know about the fixed rate mortgages currently available in Spain.
-Most are not.
+Most do not.
 Once they know what’s on offer the typical response is ‘where do I sign?’